Editor's note: This article was originally published August 13, 2013; it was updated December 9, 2016 to reflect the

 But one fact is simple: millions of Syrians need our help.
 According to the U.N., it will take $7.7 billion to meet the urgent needs of the most vulnerable Syrians in 2016.

 You can help.
 The more you know about the crisis, the more we can do together to help those in need.
 The lifesaving work we do, empowering people to survive through crisis and build better lives, is only possible with your knowledge and support.

 So take a few minutes to understand the magnitude of this crisis.
 Read below to learn the facts behind the figures — and find out how you can help.

 Anti-government demonstrations began in March of 2011, part of the Arab Spring.
 But the peaceful protests quickly escalated after the government's violent crackdown, and armed opposition groups began fighting back.

 By July, army defectors had loosely organized the Free Syrian Army and many civilian Syrians took up arms to join the opposition.
 Divisions between secular and religious fighters, and between ethnic groups, continue to complicate the politics of the conflict.

 What is happening to Syrians caught in the war?

-More than five years after it began, the war has killed over 250,000 people, half of whom are believed to be civilians.
+More than five years after it began, the war has killed a reported 470,000 people.
 Bombings are destroying crowded cities and horrific human rights violations are widespread.
 Basic necessities like food and medical care are sparse.